Prehistoric period and culture in India Upsc

 Mudbrick houses were built instead of grass huts.
 Wheels were used to make pottery.
 Pottery was used for cooking as well as storage of food grains.
 Large urns were used as coffins for the burial of the dead.

 There was also improvement in agriculture.
-Wheat, barley, rice, millet were cultivated in different areas at different points in time.
+Wheat, barley, rice, and millet were cultivated in different areas at different points in time.
 Rice cultivation was extensive in eastern India.
 Domestication of sheep, goats, and cattle was widely prevalent.

 Cattle were used for cultivation and for transport.
 The people of the Neolithic Age used clothes